-First US MERS patient could leave hospital soon (Update)May 5th, 2014 by Tom Coyne in Diseases, Conditions, Syndromes /
+First US MERS patient could leave hospital soon (Update)May 5, 2014 by Tom Coyne in Medicine & Health / Diseases, Conditions, Syndromes

 Health officials said Monday they expect the first patient in the United States diagnosed with a mysterious virus from the Middle East to be released soon from a hospital, though he could continue to be isolated at home.

 The man has been hospitalized at a hospital in Indiana state since April 28.
 Officials said he fell ill with Middle East Respiratory Syndrome, or MERS, after flying to the U.S. last month from Saudi Arabia, where he is a health care worker.